-F. Influence of sentence length
+6.6 Influence of sentence length

 We also evaluated the system performance for sentences of different lengths.
-Here the sentence length means the number of words in the sentence.
+Here the sentence length refers to the number of words in the sentence.
 When the length of the sentence is short, the wrong classification of a few words may dominate the voting procedure and give the incorrect detection result.
 For longer sentences, the voting procedure can tolerate a few wrong predictions by involving more players.
-In this subsection, we study what is the minimum sentence length to ensure good security protection and user experience, and the results are shown in Fig. 10(b).
-We can see that the system performance is improved with more number of words in a sentence.
-When the sentence length is 6, our system can provide average accuracy of about 100% for both accepting normal users and rejecting attackers.
-Moreover, with more numbers of words in a sentence (voice command), the variance of both true acceptance rate and true rejection rate are reduced, as shown in the error bar in Fig. 10(b).
+In this subsection, we study what is the minimum sentence length to ensure good security protection and user experience, and the results are shown in Fig. 18(a).
+We can see that the system performance is improved with a higher number of words in a sentence.
+When the sentence length is 6, our system can provide average accuracy of about 100%for both accepting normal users and rejecting attackers.
+Moreover, with a higher numbers of words in a sentence (voice command), the variance of both the true acceptance rate and the true rejection rate are reduced, as shown in the error bar in Fig. 18(a).
 This fact implies that the robustness of our system is improved by saying a voice command with more words.
-Considering most voice commands supported by current AR applications have lengths of at least 3 words (e.g. open the navigation), our system can provide good enough security protection and user experience for them.
+The influence of the sentence length is more significant for the MCD-SVDD model, as shown in Fig. 18(b).
+For a three-word sentence, the system can only defend against attacks with accuracy of as low as 77.5%.
+By having two more words in the sentence, the system can protect the normal user from any type of attacks with accuracy of at least 95%.
+Considering most voice commands supported by current AR applications have lengths of at least 4 words (e.g. show me the road), our system can provide good enough security protection and user experience for them.